aws-greengrass/aws-greengrass-lite/spec/libraries/ggconfiglib.md

 : The component name is a text field containing the name for this component.
 This name must match the values send via the IPC API to ensure the correct key-value is accessed.

 ### Configuration Table
-The configuration table includes the owning component and the config parent to create the heirarchy.
+The configuration table includes the owning component and the config parent to create the hierarchy.
 The key is a text string and is required to be a non-null value.
-The value can be null to allow the value to simply be a "key" on the heirarchy path.
+The value can be null to allow the value to simply be a "key" on the hierarchy path.

 | Configuration ID | Component Owner ID  | Configuration Parent ID | Key           | Value |
 | ---------------- | ------------------- | ----------------------- | ------------- | ----- |